Mutants (Marvel)

 Alternate Versions

-• In X-Men v1 #141 (1981), an alternate future timeline was shown in Days of Future's Past that was designated as Earth-811 that was set in 2013.
+• In X-Men v1 #141 (1981), alternate versions of Mutants were shown in the Days of Future's Past reality set in a possible 2013 that was designated as Earth-811 in the Multiverse.
 On this Earth, anti-Mutant attitudes arose after the Brotherhood of Evil Mutants assassinated Presidential candidate Senator Robert Kelly along with Charles Xavier and Moira MacTaggert in 1980.
 This led to the governments of the world passed the Mutant Control Act in 1988 leading to mass deployment of Sentinels that targeted and eliminated Mutants.
 The machines eventually began to take over and started cataloguing mankind in North America into three categories; H were baseline humans without the Mutant gene who were allowed to breed, A were anomalous that were normal humans but had the Mutant genetic potential thus they were not allowed to breed and M were Mutants that were pariahs in society who were hunted down and exterminated.
 This saw millions of Mutants killed with the X-Men largely eliminated though a small number of them survived to form an anti-Sentinel resistance.
 Special inhibitor collars were developed to neutralise their powers with the resistance working to change the timeline.

-• In Uncanny X-Men v1 #282 (1991), a further alternate future similar to Days of Futures Past was shown with this one being designated as Earth-1191.
-Sentinels rose to power in this timeline where Mutants were kept in concentration camps until the Summers Rebellion that led to Emancipation.
+• In Uncanny X-Men v1 #282 (1991), alternate versions of Mutants were shown in a reality similar to Days of Futures Past that was designated as Earth-1191 in the Multiverse.
+On this Earth, Sentinels rose to power in this timeline where Mutants were kept in concentration camps until the Summers Rebellion that led to Emancipation.
 In the aftermath, the Xavier's Security Enforcers were established to maintain the peace between humans and Mutants with Lucas Bishop born on this Earth.

-• In Bishop the Last X-Man v1 (1999), an alternate future timeline was shown designated as Earth-9910 that was created by the time travelling Chronomancer.
+• In Bishop the Last X-Man v1 (1999), alternate versions of Mutants were shown in a future reality created by the time travelling Chronomancer that was designated as Earth-9910 in the Multiverse.
 One group that arose were a species known as the Kith that were said to had been ancient savage unrelenting race and resided in aeries set in the mountain peaks.
 The young were grey-skinned giants larger than humans but by adulthood the grew horns and wings.
 By this point in the timeline, they were dwindling in number and dying when the last king had two sons with one imprisoning the other.
 He turned the Kith savage where they formed a tithe where they abducted sacrifices from a nearby town to feed on them.
 A band of roaming outcasts known as the X-Faces lived in this timeline that consisted of Scorch, Link, Jinx, Nom, and Michael where they were on the run from the Chronomancers forces.

-• In New X-Men v1 #150 (2004), an alternate future timeline was shown in Here Comes Tomorrow with this reality being designated as Earth-15104.
+• In New X-Men v1 #150 (2004), alternate versions of Mutants were shown in the Here Comes Tomorrow reality that was a possible future designated as Earth-15104 in the Multiverse.
 This showed a future set a century later where the sentient bacteria Sublime using Beast as a host body waged a genetic war against humans and Mutantkind as well as any other species in order to become the dominant race on the world.

-• In House of M v1 #1 (2005), an alternate timeline was shown in a reality similarly known as House of M that was designated as Earth-58163.
+• In House of M v1 #1 (2005), alternate versions of Mutants were shown in the House of M reality that was designated as Earth-58163 in the Multiverse.
 It was created by the actions of the Scarlet Witch whose powers affected reality as a whole creating a divergent world.
 On this Earth, a public attack by Sentinels in the 1970s was thwarted by Magneto who revealed an anti-Mutant conspiracy leading to him being awarded rule over the nation of Genosha.
 Another result was increased laws in the protection of Mutants leading to their rise and dominance whereupon they came to dominate the upper echelons of society relegating normal humans to a lower social status.

-• In Ultimate Marvel, Mutants appeared in the alternate universe setting on the world designated as Earth-1610.
+• In Ultimate Marvel, alternate versions of Mutants were shown in the Ultimate Marvel reality that was designated as Earth-1610 in the Multiverse.
 In Ultimate Origins (2008), it was revealed that super-powered Mutants were the result of artificial experiments with them being created through genetic modification conducted by the Weapon X program in their laboratories in Alberta, Canada on October 1943.
 It was an attempt to produce a supersoldier with this inspired by the creation of Captain America.
 James Howlett was the first individual to go through this modification procedure but during a confrontation between Magneto and his parents the Mutant trigger was released into the worldwide environment causing the rise of Mutants among the general population.
 In Ultimate Comics Wolverine v1 (2013), it was shown that were was a program called Project: Mothervine that created a drug which was given to pregnant mothers that turned the children into Mutants which could be programmed and weaponised.
 It was used to create sleeper agents that when activated resulted in their mutation with this being done following exposure to the Mothervine drug.

-• In Major X (2019), an alternate realm was shown to exist that was known as X-Istence. it was shown to had formed in the aftermath of that Earth's Mutant Wars where Mutants gathered at a sanctuary and under the direction of the X-Ential they formed a golden age of prosperity.
+• In Major X (2019), alternate versions of Mutants were shown in the X-Istence reality that was designated as Earth-19647 in the Multiverse.
+It was shown to had formed in the aftermath of that Earth's Mutant Wars where Mutants gathered at a sanctuary and under the direction of the X-Ential they formed a golden age of prosperity.
 However, something triggered that began to collapse this world leading Major X journeying to the mainstream Earth to find the cause of the destruction of his world.

 In other media